Ten Desires: Boss characters

 Stage 5 midboss, one of Toyosatomimi no Miko's servants.
 Soga no Tojiko is a ghost who came from the powerful Soga clan.
-She served Miko alongside Futo, but she was denied resurrection as a human due to her previous connections with Futo, and instead became a vengeful spirit who guards the Mausoleum.
+She served Miko alongside Futo, but she was denied resurrection as a human due to her previous connections with Futo and instead became a vengeful spirit who guards the Mausoleum.
 She has the ability to control thunder and lightning.
-She previously disliked Futo, but came to agreement, and they both share a hatred of Buddhism.
+She previously disliked Futo, but came to an agreement, and they both share a hatred of Buddhism.